Joseph von Semlin: Retirement

 Upon his retirement from the military, Von Semlin caught the attention of the French government.
 An ambassador of Napoleon requested Von Semlin to attempt to take the throne of Iran, offering him military support.
 Von Semlin rejected the offer, saying "Neither me nor my children think about the Peacock Throne.
 Even if I have any rights to become king of Iran, I cede them to Francis II, Holy Roman Emperor, who supported me to this age."

 Death

 Von Semlin died in Mödling, near Vienna, and was buried in his home garden.
 In line with his will and testament, 5 gulden was paid to each poor person who attended his funeral.
 He signed bills using his Persian name, Ali Mirza Khan, up to his death.

 Personal life

-Von Semlin married Roza, a Turkic woman, in 1792.
-They had two sons, Johann (Yahya) and Joseph (Yusef).
+Von Semlin had two sons, Johann and Joseph.
 After attaining the legal age, they both joined the Austrian army.